-- Prior to registering a free zone company, it is essential to know the full list of free zones in Qatar.
-Qatar Free Zones are considered to be the most well-received and optimal choice for business owners and foreign investors when setting up a business.
+- Qatar Free Trade Zones are considered to be the most well-received and optimal choice for business owners and foreign investors when setting up a business in Qatar.

 - Availability of Qatar Free Zones Authority (QZFA) backed investment funds dedicated to promoting business growth and development.
 QFZA provides a one-stop solution for investors seeking long term global expansion.
 With the establishment of Qatar Free Zones, foreign investors gain potential access to a USD$3 billion government-supported investment fund.

-- Qatar has two Free Zones currently under the Qatar Free Zones Authority (QZFA), responsible for the growth and regulation of Free Zones in Qatar.
-The Free Zones are namely Ras Bufontas Free Zone and Umm AlHoul Free Zone.
+- Prior to registering a free zone company, it is essential to know the full list of free trade zones in Qatar.
+Qatar has two free trade zones currently under the Qatar Free Zones Authority (QZFA), responsible for the growth and regulation of Free Zones in Qatar.
+The free trade zones are namely Ras Bufontas Free Zone and Umm AlHoul Free Zone.

 Ras Bufontas Free Zone

-- Not to mention, residents of Ras Bufontas Free Zone can utilize the housing accommodations, retail stores, health clinics, metro systems and parks which were coherently integrated into the Free Zone.
+- Not to mention, residents of Ras Bufontas Free Zone can utilize the housing accommodations, retail stores, health clinics, metro systems and parks which were coherently integrated into the free trade area.
 The thoughtful consideration and implementation of urban elements in the Ras Bufontas Free Zone make it a world-class business hub.

 - Ras Bufontas Free Zone is located near established transport systems such as Hamad Airport, titled the ‘Best Airport of the Year’ in the Middle East.
 Business owners located in Ras Bufontas Free Zone will benefit from unparalleled access to reliable air transportation services.